stillwwater/command_terminal/README.md

 Copy the contents from [CommandTerminal](./CommandTerminal) to your Assets folder.
 Attach a `Terminal` Component to a game object.
 The console window can be opened with the backtick key.

-Enter `LS` or `HELP` in the console to view all available commands, use the up and down arrow keys to traverse the command history.
+Enter `HELP` in the console to view all available commands, use the up and down arrow keys to traverse the command history.

 ## Registering Commands

 There are 3 options to register commands to be used in the Command Terminal.

-#### 1. Using the RegisterCommand attribute:
+### 1. Using the RegisterCommand attribute:

 The command method must be static (public or non-public).